-Are you looking for information about Bulky Waste?
+Are you looking for information about what is considered Bulky Waste by councils?
 Great.
 Please read on!
 This article covers everything you need to know about the subject, including the different types and a link to the best ways to dipose of it.

-It is defined as any material or item you wish to dispose of that does not fit in your regular bin.
+'Bulky waste' is any material or item you wish to dispose of that does not fit in your regular bin.
 You can categorise it by how messy it is (Clean vs Dirty) and who created it (Household vs Commercial).

 2. Clean vs Dirty

 Let's look at the distinction between clean and dirty types of bulky waste in more depth:

 - Clean bulky - often referred to Junk and means non-dirty waste items that come from within the home or office.
 Examples are furniture (eg. sofa, chair, wardrobe, table, desk, filing cabinet, mattress, garden bench), appliances (e.g. fridge, dishwashers, washing machine, microwave, cooker, dryer, mower), and soft furnishings (eg. duvet, curtains).
 It also covers general bric-a-brac like broken toys, ironing boards, and exercise equipment.
 Packaging material (eg. large cardboard boxes, polystyrene) is often also included in this category because they it doesn't leave dust and mess if you move it around.